wazuh/wazuh-documentation/source/installation-guide/wazuh-cluster/securing_api.rst

 #.
 Change the default port:

-    You can change the default port by using the script ``/var/ossec/api/scripts/configure_api.sh`` or by editing the file ``/var/ossec/api/configuration/config.js``.
+    You can change the default port using the script ``/var/ossec/api/scripts/configure_api.sh`` or by editing the file ``/var/ossec/api/configuration/config.js``.

         #.
-Option a: Change the port automatically by using the script.
+Option a: Change the port automatically using the script.

           You need to execute the script ``/var/ossec/api/scripts/configure_api.sh`` and follow the script steps.
 It will ask you for all the necessary parameters and it will change the port using the data provided in the interactive process.
 The script will restart the Wazuh API automatically.